Coy Pond Gardens - Ecological Surveys

 The first of three ecological surveys was carried out by Peter Brett Associates in 2001, as part of a feasibility study for the Coy Pond Gardens project.
 It covered the entire length of the gardens from the railway embankment to Branksome Wood Road.

 Economics eventually dictated the extent of the final works which focused on the upper section of gardens where poor quality water discharges from the culvert.
-A second 'baseline' ecological survey was commissioned to cover that immediate area (Aquilina, 2003), and followed up two years later (Aquilina, 2005) in order to gauge the impact of the works.

 The Biological Monitoring Working Party (BMWP) scoring system is used to evaluate the stream and assign a quality category to it.